auth0/wordpress/README.md

 ### Accesing Profile Information

 You can access the rich user profile information coming from the Identity Providers.
-WordPress defines a function called get_currentuserinfo to populate the global variable current_user with the logged in WP_User.
-Similary we define get_currentauth0userinfo that populates current_user and currentauth0_user with the information of the Normalized profile
+WordPress defines a function called `get_currentuserinfo` to populate the global variable `current_user` with the logged in `WP_User`.
+Similary we define `get_currentauth0userinfo` that populates `current_user` and `currentauth0_user` with the information of the Normalized profile.

 ## FAQs